I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Related Work

 \section{Related Work}

 \subsubsectitle{User Behavior Tracking.} There have been several studies of third-party user behavior tracking across the Web~\cite{englehardt2016online}\cite{lerner2016internet}\cite{mayer2012third}.
-A closely related piece of work is a very recent study by Starov \textit{et al.}~\cite{starovextended}, studying tracking by browser extension. \textit{First}, their study mostly focuses on a broader class of tracking extensions, including both unintentional leakage (\eg leakage via referer headers) as well as intentional leakage by benign extensions (\ie sensitive user information is required for the functionality of the extension).
-Instead, we conduct a detailed study of the more suspicious category of spying extensions. \textit{Second}, their work does not propose a robust detection scheme for spying extensions.
+Closely related to our work are recent studies by Starov \textit{et al.}~\cite{starovextended} and Weissbacher \textit{et al.}~\cite{weissbacher2017ex} that focus on browsing history leaking extensions.
+However, their study includes any extension that tracks browsing history, including benign cases.
+Instead, we conduct a detailed study of the more suspicious category of spying extensions, and also investigate other kinds of information leakage (OSN access tokens, geolocation).
+Starov \textit{et al.} do not propose a robust detection scheme for tracking extensions.
+Weissbacher \textit{et al.} detects browser history leaking extensions using a machine learning scheme based on n-grams of API call sequences.
+We propose a robust detection scheme based on Recurrent Neural Network (RNN) that can learn complex patterns in API call sequences.

-\subsubsectitle{Detection of Malicious Browser Extensions.} While there are very few studies focusing on information leakage by browser extensions, researchers have studied broader class of malicious extensions, which exhibit rogue behavior, such as - injecting ads, spreading malware, OSN account hijacking and information theft~\cite{jagpal2015trends}\cite{kapravelos2014hulk}\cite{xing2015understanding}.
-In this work, we focus our attention to only spying extensions, i.e., which intentionally track user information beyond the functionality of the extension.
+\subsubsectitle{Detection of Malicious Browser Extensions.} While there are very few studies focusing on information leakage by browser extensions, researchers have studied a broader class of malicious extensions.
+These include extensions that exhibit rogue behavior, such as - injecting ads, spreading malware, OSN account hijacking, and information theft~\cite{kapravelos2014hulk}\cite{jagpal2015trends}\cite{xing2015understanding}.